-In 1616 Descartes earned a degree and license in Canon and Civil Law at Poitiers.
+In 1616 Descartes earned a degree and license in Canon and Civil Law from the law school of the University of Poitiers.
 But, it would not be until an unexpected find in 1981 that we would know anything about his early interests in law.
 While reframing a seventeenth-century engraving that had been hanging in a museum restaurant, a curator for the Sainte-Croix Museum discovered stuffed in the back of the engraving a public broadsheet, printed in 1616, which advertised the oral defense of one René Descartes.
 As was customary for the time, a student would have advertisements (broadsheets) of his upcoming defense printed, the broadsheets usually containing an introduction or dedication and a list of several statements that the student was prepared to defend.
 They would be posted in public places.

 In 1986 the discovery of the broadsheet was officially documented in the Archives departementales de la Vienne, at Poitiers.
 Jean-Robert Armogathe, Vincent Carraud, and Robert Feenstra have verified the document’s authenticity.
 In 1988 they published a brief history of the document’s discovery, a Latin transcription of the original, and the first French translation in Nouvelles De La Republique Des Lettres.

-The dedication is flowery, to say the least.
+The dedication is flowery (and beautiful).
 It tells us of a young Descartes who nursed at the well-springs of the liberal arts, desiring only to “drink in the poetical waters.”
-However, he could hear below the roar of a great current, which drew him to wanting to drink from “the wider rivers of eloquence.”
+However, he could hear below (in the ground) the roar of a great current, which drew him to wanting to drink from “the wider rivers of eloquence.”
 But, in time, he discovered that neither the poetical waters nor the wider rivers of eloquence quenched his thirst for knowing.
-He seems to have followed the rivers out to the ocean, the sciences, from which all rivers of knowledge flow (the analogy, of course, is a bit off, for rivers flow to the ocean, not from it).
+He followed the rivers out to the ocean, the sciences, from which all rivers of knowledge flow (the analogy, of course, is a bit off, for rivers flow to the ocean, not from it).
 He claims that at first he wanted to drink in every river and stream.
 But, he came upon the stream of his uncle, and discovered how silly his attempt at drinking in everything was.
-The stream that supplied his uncle's well-spring with the purest waters was that of the Law.
+The stream that supplied his uncle’s well-spring with the purest waters was that of the Law.
 And, it was to this stream that he would dedicate the rest of his life.
 The metaphor changes and Descartes tells us that a goddess had appeared to him, Themis (Justice), and she enslaved him.
 He ends the dedication by expressing his hope that his uncle, René Brochard, will “unite to me the favor and benevolence of so lovable a goddess.”

 The thesis itself deals with the legal concept of inheritance, which is expressed by way of the forty propositions that follow the dedication.
 Because of the missing section of text, it is impossible to say with certainty what Descartes’ main point was.
 However, given what has survived, the bulk of it suggests that he was arguing that in certain cases a specific branch of law, namely Singular Law, could be applied in the making of a will.